 Despite their potential, however, these devices are not for everyone.
 Industry analysts have cited several disadvantages of interactive whiteboards, including high costs and a lack of interoperability among some systems.

 When considering interactive whiteboards and other similar products, organizations are budgeting about $10,000 per meeting room, according to Nemertes Research, a tech advisory firm based in Mokena, Ill.
 Because of the high cost, organizations are not exactly looking to deploy these products in every meeting room, said Irwin Lazar, a Nemertes analyst.

 In this video, see immersive collaboration systems in action, as Prysm and Oblong demonstrate their products.

 "There's probably a lot of companies that are not going to spend the money," he said.
 Organizations are struggling to justify the investment.
 Companies have long wrestled with quantifying the value of improved collaboration.

-Lazar added that he expected vendors to tackle the high price point of digital whiteboards, however.
+Lazar said he expected vendors to tackle the high price point of interactive whiteboards, however.
 Prices could tumble, as equipment becomes more affordable and more vendors compete in the market.